yandexdataschool/Practical_RL/README.md

 #### Manifesto:
 * __Optimize for the curious.__ For all the materials that aren’t covered in detail there are links to more information and related materials (D.Silver/Sutton/blogs/whatever).
 Assignments will have bonus sections if you want to dig deeper.
 * __Practicality first.__ Everything essential to solving reinforcement learning problems is worth mentioning.
 We won't shun away from covering tricks and heuristics.
-For every major idea there should be a lab that allows to “feel” it on a practical problem.
+For every major idea there should be a lab that makes you to “feel” it on a practical problem.
 * __Git-course.__ Know a way to make the course better?
 Noticed a typo in a formula?
 Found a useful link?
 Made the code more readable?
 Made a version for alternative framework?
 You're awesome!
 [Pull-request](https://help.github.com/articles/about-pull-requests/) it!

 # Course info